 - Allocate and add charges to flasks with Golden Seeds

-- Add Sacred Tears to increase potency of your flasks
+- Add Sacred Tears to increase the potency of your flasks

 - Equip a Great Rune (Accessed through use of Rune Arcs)

 - Sort your chest